variantstudios/intelligentinvestingllc.com/pages/about/index.md

   page_description: 'Brian has been helping people redefine their idea of retirement since 2001.
 He believes that retirement is not a specific time in a person’s life; rather, it is a state of mind.'
 permalink: /about/
 layout: page-sidebar
+_comments:
+  headshot_image: "Make sure the photo is a jpg and is width is 259px and the height is 345px."
 ---